necessary129/osn-xv6/README.md

 If the calculated priority is same for two processes, we tie break using hte number of times the process has run.
 We save that in a `nrun` variable in the proc struct.
 If the tie still exists, we tie break using the process creation time.

+## 2.d `MLFQ`

+MLFQ has 5 queues.
+The process enters the first queue -- the highest priority queue first. but has limited time quanta available.
+After that, it will be moved to a higher queue.
+Where the time quanta is increased.

+MLFQ will always run the highest priority process.
+Even when running a lower priority process, if a higher priority process starts, MLFQ will preempt it and run the higher priority project.
+We keep track of the time the process waits in queue also and if it goes above a specified limit -- 20 ticks at the moment
+(defined in `defs.h` as `MAXAGE`), the process will be moved down a priority queue.

+Processes which are sleeping are removed from the queue and are added back in when the require CPU -- processes can abuse this my running for a little below their their time quanta, then sleeping, and then start again, as the time quanta assigned to it is reset, it can always stay in the same queue.

 ## 3 COW Fork

 We keep track of all references to a page from all pagetables in a static array.
 On `kfree`, we decrease the reference and only really mark the page free